top of page

 02 research

-My research specializations are epistemology and ethics.
-Much of my graduate work is on adjudicating competing theories of rational belief.
-I am interested in both traditional & social epistemology, and current projects involve the ethics of belief, epistemic
+My research specializations are in epistemology and ethics.
+I am interested in both traditional & social epistemology, and current projects involve the ethics of belief, epistemic normativity, epistemic circularity,

 03 teaching